Skip to Main Content

 You’ll take several steps on the path to debt relief, and knowing them can help improve the odds that you’ll get the type of relief you need.

-1. Determine which debts to include.
-You don’t have to add all of your credit accounts to a debt relief plan.
-It may be a good idea to keep a few small credit cards open for emergencies.
-Keep in mind that you won’t be able to use accounts that become part of a debt settlement or management plan
+1. Determine which debts to include: You don’t have to add all of your credit accounts to a debt relief plan.
+Keeping a few small credit cards open for emergencies may be a good idea.
+Remember that you won’t be able to use accounts that become part of a debt settlement or management plan.

-3. Decide which type of debt relief is best for you.
-Select the debt relief option that is realistic with your income and budget.
+3. Decide which type of debt relief is best for you: Select the option that is realistic for your income and budget.
 Debt settlement is typically best if you’re behind on payments and can’t bring them current.
 Debt management plans may give you more affordable payment options if you’ve managed to keep your payment current.

-4. Learn the eligibility requirements for each program.
-Many debt relief companies require you to have at least $7,500 of unsecured debt to qualify.
-Others may require proof that you’re behind on payments before they’ll consider you for relief.
+4. Learn the eligibility requirements for each program: Many debt relief companies require you to have at least $10,000 of unsecured debt to qualify.
+Others may require proof that you’re behind on payments before considering you for relief.

-5. Know what documents you’ll need.
-You should have copies of current statements for all of the debts you plan to pay off.
+5. Know what documents you’ll need: You should have copies of current statements for all debts you plan to pay off.
 You may also need proof of income like pay stubs or W-2s.

 Bankrate's image file